docking-org/2dpre/README.md

 		- A corresponding python class must be created for this patch, you can see examples of this in load_app/tin/patches
 		- The patch load order is defined in 2dload.py in the "checktinpatches" and "checksbpatches" functions.
 Starting from a fresh install, all of these should be removed prior to loading (our patches will contain hard-coded references etc and don't make sense on a fresh system)
 	- The second system is our upload history system.
 This system only applies to TIN, as it is more sensitive than its sister system, antimony.
-		- Side note: if antimony did break or the data inside became malformed somehow, it would be much simpler to synchronize than TIN, as we can simply blank the antimony databases and upload again
+		- Side note: if antimony did break or the data inside became malformed somehow, it would be much simpler to synchronize than TIN, as we can simply blank the antimony databases and upload again.
+Not so much for TIN, where we want to preserve ZINC IDs
 	- The upload history system simply requires all upload operations to be entered into a log (common_files/tin_upload_history.txt), and requires that uploads to individual databases are performed in the order specified in the log.
 This makes upload/rollback operations across the system as a whole coherent.

 4. Upload data via utils-2d/tin/2d_upload_all.bash.
 You must specify source files, an upload name (must also be defined in tin_upload_history.txt) as well as a directory destination for the upload diff (usable for a hypothetical rollback).